polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-3-transfer-funds.md

 title: "Part 3 - Transfer funds"
 ---

 Now that we have all of our account balance displayed, let's get them moving.
-In this part, we will create a `Tranfer` React component that will allow to send fund from the accounts we own the privte key of to any other account.
+In this part, we will create a `Transfer` React component that will allow sending fund from the accounts we own the private key of to any other account.
 We will have a "from" field, a "to" field and a button to transfer.

 ## 3.1 Transfer funds

-Because you can only send funds from your own accounts, the "from" field will actually be a dropdown.
+Because you can only send funds from your own accounts, the "from" field will be a dropdown.
 The receiver of our funds can be any valid address though.

-In this component we don't need to fetch any data from the `api`, so there is no hook, however we will use the `api` to do the transfer.
+In this component, we don't need to fetch any data from the `api`, so there is no hook, however, we will use the `api` to do the transfer.
 Just like for `Balances` we will pass the `api` and `keyring` through the props.
-We will have only one state variable, an object containing the form information to be submited as we click the *Send* button.
+We will have only one state variable, an object containing the form information to be submitted as we click the *Send* button.
-To generate the options from our dropdown of our accounts `keyringOptions`, we will simply iterate from the `keyring.getPairs()`.
+To generate the options from the dropdown of our accounts `keyringOptions`, we will simply iterate from the `keyring.getPairs()`.

 ```js
 export default function Transfer (props) {